 - You will have lots of edge leftovers, so combine them by using plastic wrap by pressing them into a ball and repeating the process.
 You may add 1 or 2 tsp of water and even 2tsp of butter.

 - When ready, attach about 2mm tip to your piping bag and fill with chocolate.

-- Begin creating a circle in the middle of the cookie by starting spiral from the centre while moving out.
-Repeat until all cookies are done, then sprinkle with crashed hazelnuts.
+- Begin creating a circle in the middle of the cookie by creating a spiral from the center while moving outwards.
+Repeat until all cookies are done, then sprinkle with crushed hazelnuts.